zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/gke/gke_mssql_mi_terraform/_index.md

 ## Automation Flow

-For you to get familiar with the automation and deployment flow, below is an explanation.
+Read the below explanation to get familiar with the automation and deployment flow.

 * User is editing and exporting Terraform runtime environment variables, AKA *TF_VAR* (1-time edit).
 The variables values are being used throughout the deployment.

 * User deploys the Terraform plan which will deploy the GKE cluster and the GCP compute instance VM as well as an Azure resource group.
-The Azure resource group is required to host the Azure Arc services you will be able to deploy such as Azure SQL Managed Instance and PostgreSQL Hyperscale.
+The Azure resource group is required to host the Azure Arc services you will deploy such as Azure SQL Managed Instance.

-* In addition, the plan will copy the *local_ssd_sc.yaml* file which will be used to create a Kubernetes Storage Class backed by SSD disks that will be used by Arc Data Controller to create [persistent volume claims (PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
+* In addition, the plan will copy the *local_ssd_sc.yaml* file which will be used to create a Kubernetes Storage Class backed by SSD disks that will be used by Azure Arc Data Controller to create [persistent volume claims (PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

   > **Note: Depending on the GCP region, make sure you do not have any [SSD quota limit in the region](https://cloud.google.com/compute/quotas), otherwise, the Azure Arc Data Controller kubernetes resources will fail to deploy.**

 * As part of the Windows Server 2019 VM deployment, there are 4 scripts executions:

-  1. *azure_arc.ps1* script will be created automatically as part of the Terraform plan runtime and is responsible on injecting the *TF_VAR* variables values on to the Windows instance which will then be used in both the *ClientTools* and the *LogonScript* scripts.
+  1. *azure_arc.ps1* script will be created automatically as part of the Terraform plan runtime and is responsible for injecting the *TF_VAR* variable values and environment variables on the Windows instance which will then be used in both the *ClientTools* and the *LogonScript* scripts.

   2. *password_reset.ps1* script will be created automatically as part of the Terraform plan runtime and is responsible on creating the Windows username & password.